 In 1976 Edgbaston’s Tony Miles, a former pupil of King Edward’s School became Britain’s first Chess Grandmaster.
 Just down the...

-In 2018, our top three players have also been tremendously successful in national and individual competitions: We currently have the British Under 11 Runner-Up, British Under 9 Champion and an IAPS Joint Champion in our midst.
+Also, in the same year, our top three players have also been tremendously successful in national and individual competitions: We currently have the British Under 11 Runner-Up, British Under 9 Champion and an IAPS Joint Champion in our midst.
 Plus, eight of our players have qualified for the final stages (Terafinal and Challengers) of the Delancey UK Schools Chess Challenge.

 If we are at risk of boasting, it’s because we’re so proud of the huge successes our pupils boast is this demanding chess game.
 Playing chess at Hallfield can benefit your child in many ways.
 Chess is a universal game that helps develop key intellectual skills, including problem-solving, concentration, and logical thinking.
 Not only can it help develop your child’s logical thinking, but it is fun as well as competitive.
 Every child is encouraged to take part and see where the chequered board can take them!

 If your child would like to take part in our chess co-curricular activities or if you would like to enrol your child into Hallfield School, then please get in touch with us and we will be more than delighted to assist you.

 Alternatively, you can call us on 0121 454 1496 or you can email us at email@example.com.